Lead generation is one of the most common goals companies pursue via digital marketing. Online marketing is simply very convenient for achieving it.

 It stands for the total amount of money you invest in generating a lead (customer acquisition cost).
 To be precise, we are talking about the average cost per lead here.
 You can calculate it by dividing the amount of money you spend on generating all your leads with the number of qualified leads generated.

 Make sure to take into account all customer acquisition cost, such as the cost of your analytic tools, subscriptions to services you use to capture leads, content marketing, and paid ads costs.
 Some of the materials used for lead generation can be reused in future campaigns (such as free ebooks).
 Services based on subscription, such as email marketing software, can also be used in future campaigns.

 To assess cost per lead accurately, you have to modify your formula and divide the recurring and one-time costs by the number of campaigns you use them for.
 For instance, you paid a $50 subscription for email marketing software and used it to launch ten campaigns.
 The cost per campaign is $5, and this is the number you need to use to calculate the cost per lead generated in those campaigns.

 Cost per lead is also useful if you want to step up your budgeting game channel-wise.
 You can calculate the cost per lead for every marketing channel to identify those that are cost-efficient.
 With this data at your disposal, you can custom-tailor your strategy to get the best results for the least money possible.

 Lead generation is a long term effort despite the size of the business and target market.
-Tracking KPIs for lead generation we listed above will put you in complete control of your strategies.
+Tracking KPIs for lead generation we listed above will put you in complete control of your strategies and greatly helps your sales team improve their lead generation performance and the efficiency of your sales funnel.
 You will be able to assess the performance of your marketing initiatives both in general and per marketing channel.